Improved DC Programming Approaches for Solving the Quadratic Eigenvalue Complementarity Problem: A second dc programming formulation

-Different to DSOSC decomposition, another kind of dc decomposition is based on an \emph{universal dc decomposition technique} \cite{Tuy} when the spectral radius of the Hessian matrix $\nabla^2 f$ is bounded on the convex set $\mathcal{C}$. e.g., Let $\phi: \R^n\to \R$ be a convex function of class $\mathcal{C}^2(\R^n,\R)$ defined on a compact convex set $D$ of $\R^n$, we have that the spectral radius of the Hessaian matrix $\nabla^2 \phi(x)$, denoted by $\rho(\nabla^2 \phi(x))$, is bounded on $D$.
-Then $\phi$ has a dc decomposition as:
+This dc decomposition is based on an \emph{universal dc decomposition technique} for the functions $f_1$ and $f_2$.
+This approach exploits the fact that the spectral radius of the Hessian matrices of $f_1$ and $f_2$ are bounded on the convex set $\mathcal{C}$.
+In fact, if $\phi: D\to \R$ is a convex function of class $\mathcal{C}^2$ defined on a compact convex set $D$ of $\R^n$, then the spectral radius of the Hessian matrix $\nabla^2 \phi(x)$, denoted by $\rho(\nabla^2 \phi(x))$, is bounded on $D$.
+We get a dc decomposition for $\phi$ as: